 There are many reasons a Nigerian will need a home office.
 This can be as a result of new development from your place of work.
 I mean, many businesses now encourage their staff to work from home.

 Also, many Nigerians are now heavily into the freelancing business.
 And while a freelancer does not really need to get a unique working apartment, they can do well with what we call the home office.

 That is, setting up a mini working space in your apartment to take care of your productive activities.
 This will help such freelancers to have more productive days and also feel more comfortable at work.

-When it some to set your home office in Nigeria, the first thing that comes to mind is space.
-Like where am I going to put the table and chair?
+When it time to set your home office in Nigeria, the first thing that comes to mind is space.
+Like, where am I going to put the table and chair?
 Isn’t this room too small for a big desk?
 Do I have to rent an extra room to give myself more space?
 Or am I supposed to go to another apartment to make enough provisions for my office space?

 Yes, all these questions you ask yourself are essential, and if you have the luxury of providing fast solutions, it is excellent.
 However, if you do not, that shouldn’t put an end to your home office dream.
 Remember Jeff Bezos, the second richest man on earth, started his giant company, Amazon, in his garage.